 Two picturesque kettle lakes are remnants of the large glacial lake that covered the entire Athabasca Valley during the last ice age.
 They sit in the shadow of snow-capped mountains and rolling green pine forests and are must-visits for anyone thinking about going to Jasper National Park.

-A dramatic waterfall that is located around 17mi (30 km) to the south of Jasper, the Athabasca Falls are an absolute must for anyone visiting Jasper National Park.
+A dramatic waterfall that is located around 17mi (30 km) to the south of Jasper, the Athabasca Falls is an absolute must for anyone visiting Jasper National Park.
 The waterfall’s cascade isn’t especially tall (standing around 75ft / 23 m), however, it is voluminous – thundering down into the picturesque gorge below.
 Make sure you bring your camera – because the vivid blue color of the waterfall, set to a backdrop of rolling green fir trees, makes for stunningly beautiful photos.

 The Icefields Parkway is a 145-mi (232-km) road between Lake Louise and the town of Jasper, renowned for being one of the most beautiful journeys on the planet.
 During the drive, you'll see snow-capped mountains, rolling icefields, picturesque valleys, and tranquil lakes.
 Some of the most iconic sights along the road include – the turquoise Bow Lake, the legendary Weeping Wall, the sweeping Columbia Icefield, and the mighty Athabasca Falls.